 Key Word Sign is a type of augmentative and alternative communication (AAC).
 It’s a way of communicating that uses hand signs to represent the main or key words in a sentence at the same time as the words are spoken.

 Other common names for Key Word Sign include manual signing.

 This intervention is suitable for anyone who has communication and language difficulties, including autistic people.

 Key Word Sign is used to support the communication and language development of children and adults with communication delays or disabilities.

-It’s claimed that AAC systems like Key Word Sign help children with autism spectrum disorder (ASD) and other communication difficulties improve their communication skills, including how they understand others and express themselves.
+AAC systems like Key Word Sign can help autistic children with communication difficulties improve their communication skills, including how they understand others and express themselves.

 Where does Key Word Sign come from?

 In Australia, Key Word Sign was previously known as Makaton.
 Makaton was developed in England in the early 1970s by speech therapist Margaret Walker with the help of Kathy Johnston and Tony Cornforth.
 It was introduced to Australia in 1977 by Anne Cooney, an Australian speech pathologist.

 The principles of Key Word Sign are used around the world under different names, including Makaton, Sign Supported Speech, Signalong and Lamh.